Leanne-Annable/Project-1-Sneak-Peak/README.md

 ## Usage
+** You will need your own API key for both OMDB and YouTube for this code to work correctly **

 To use this website:
 - Type in the text box, the movie you would like to get information for and click the search button.